Keep your weight within the healthy range and avoid weight gain in adult life.

 For some cancers, the increase in risk is seen with increasing body fatness even within the so-called ‘healthy’ range.
 Nevertheless, most benefit is to be gained by avoiding overweight and obesity.
 Overweight in childhood and early life is liable to be followed by overweight and obesity in adulthood.

-Because the relationship between BMI and body composition varies between ethnic groups, different reference ranges have been proposed for Asian populations.
+BMI is a useful measure for most adults, but because the relationship between BMI and body composition varies between ethnic groups, different reference ranges have been proposed for Black and Asian populations.

 This Recommendation can best be achieved by maintaining energy balance throughout life by: